What is a UTR (Unique Taxpayer Reference) and how do I get one?

 UTR stands for Unique Taxpayer Reference.
 Your UTR is a unique 10-digit number that identifies you to HMRC.
 It's sometimes referred to as "Taxpayer Number" or just “Tax Reference”.
 Everyone using Self Assessment should have one.

 Note that you cannot submit a tax return without your UTR.
 It's important!
+You can check the format of your UTR with untied here.

 What do I need it for?